-Salkhitai Member description. – The Salkhitai Mb of the Bakh Fm consists of interbedded limestone grainstone, micrite, and occasional dark, fetid rhythmites, transitioning into coarsening-upward dolomitized grainstone, intraclast breccia, and massive carbonate breccia that include scattered lithic grains.
-Best exposed and preserved in the Khoridol Saridag Range, dark-colored limestone of the Salkhitai Mb consists of ~1.5-2 m-thick parasequences of laminated micrite capped by wackestone and grainstone beds that contain edgewise breccia and ooids in channelized bodies.
+Salkhitai Member description. – The Salkhitai Mb of the Bakh Fm consists of interbedded limestone grainstone, micrite, and occasional dark, fetid rhythmites, transitioning into coarsening-upward dolomitized grainstone, intraclast breccia, and massive carbonate breccia intervals that include scattered lithic grains.
+Best exposed and preserved in the Khoridol Saridag Range, dark-colored limestone strata near the base of the Salkhitai Mb consist of ~1.5-2 m-thick parasequences of laminated micrite capped by wackestone and grainstone beds that contain edgewise breccia and ooids in channelized bodies.

-Up-section, parasequences are dominated by wackestone and grainstone, and are capped by intraclast breccia.
+Up-section, parasequences are increasingly dominated by wackestone and grainstone, and are capped by carbonate breccia.
 Fining-upward wackestone and grainstone beds with 5-cm diameter grey chert nodules become increasingly abundant up-section.
-Fine- to medium-grained, subrounded to subangular quartz and lithic fragments are dispersed throughout the uppermost limestone unit of fining-upwards wackestone and grainstone beds.
+Fine- to medium-grained, subrounded to subangular quartz and lithic fragments are dispersed throughout the uppermost limestone unit within fining-upwards wackestone and grainstone beds.

 This influx of terrigenous material occurs directly before a shift to dolomitized grainstone beds with ~1cm-thick discontinuous bands of nodular black chert, followed by chaotically bedded conglomerates that include dolomite, chert, and quartz and lithic grains.
 The uppermost portion of the Sakhitai Mb contains massive coarse-grained sandstone with outsized carbonate and lithic clasts, up to granule in size, followed by a dolomite grainstone bed.
 The sandstone, as well as an erosional surface at the top of the dolomite grainstone, are both best exposed in the eastern Khoridol Saridag Range, particularly at the Bakh Gol section.
 Thickness of the Salkhitai Mb ranges from ~100-150 m across the basin.

 Salkhitai Member interpretation. – Rhythmite-grainstone parasequences (fig. 5A) at the base of the Salkhitai Mb are consistent with cyclic carbonate shoaling in a sub-tidal, mid-to-upper ramp environment, with facies associations trending up-section towards increasingly energetic, proximal depositional environments.
 Episodic reworking and incorporation of carbonate and chert into intraclast breccias suggests deposition near or above storm-wave base, and/or repeated shoaling into a more energetic depositional regime, above fair-weather-wave base.
 Up-section, channelization and an increase in terrigenous allochems indicate continued shallowing into an upper-ramp or shoreface depositional environment.
 The deposition of grainstones and carbonate conglobreccias indicates the continued influence of mass-wasting processes, caused either by the migration of tidal channels or by sea-level forced banktop instability.
-Sandstone beds near the top of the Salkhitai Mb have an erosive contact with underlying grainstones, and are interpreted as bypass channels (e.g. Smith et al., 2016).
+Sandstone beds near the top of the Salkhitai Mb have an erosive contact with the underlying grainstone interval, and are interpreted as bypass channels (e.g. Smith et al., 2016).